scottsanett/M5510-4K-High-Sierra-Installation/README.md

 * iTunes crashes frequently
   * The crashes are mostly (if not all) segmentation faults
   * The crashes do not happen at all with a fake ig-platform-id
-  * The crashes seem to happen more frequently with intelgraphicsfixup.kext